 • Work with young people ages 14-24

-• Might work in many contexts, such as program facilitators, classroom teachers, out-of-school educators, librarians, coaches, spiritual leaders, and the like
+• Might work in many contexts, such as program facilitators, classroom teachers, out-of-school educators, librarians, coaches, faith leaders

-Our training is for groups consisting of 30-35 educators, and we support them in a six-month cohort of support, learning, and activity, anchored around an in-person training experience.
+Our training is for groups consisting of 30-35 educators.
+We build a cohort-based learning experience anchored around an in-person training.

 WHAT